tensorflow/docs/site/en/r1/guide/embedding.md

 Advanced tip: filtering with custom projection can be powerful.
-Below, we filtered the 100 nearest neighbors of “politics” and projected them onto the “worst” - “best” vector as an x axis.
-The y axis is random.
+Below, we filtered the 100 nearest neighbors of “politics” and projected them onto the “worst” - “best” vector as an x-axis.
+The y-axis is random.
 As a result, one finds on the right side “ideas”, “science”, “perspective”, “journalism” but on the left “crisis”, “violence” and “conflict”.